Shirley Prince (Mellor)

 After raising their kids, Shirley went back to work, retiring as the secretary at Christ United Methodist Church, after having previously worked as a temporary secretary at Hillsdale High School and other area businesses.

 Once they retired, she and Wendell traveled many wonderful miles seeing the United States in their motorhome.
 She was an inspiration to many, a remarkable wife, mom, and grandma, aunt, sister, and friend.
 She will be missed immensely and in our hearts forever.

 Her family is deeply grateful to her many friends and family members who visited and assisted her; to the caring staff of Lutheran Village, her home since July 2015; and to the compassionate staff of Pathways Hospice.

-A memorial service will held at 11am on Saturday, August 4, at Hayesville United Methodist Church, with burial at Vermillion Cemetery.
-A luncheon will follow.
-Gifts in memory of Shirley may be made to Pathways Hospice, Lutheran Social Services Network of Hope, Hayesville United Methodist Church, or the American Heart Association.
+A memorial service will held at 11am on Saturday, August 4, at Hayesville United Methodist Church, friends may visit with the family from 10:00 a.m. until the time of the service.
+Following the burial at Vermillion Cemetery a luncheon will be provided by Shirley's church family.
+Gifts of flowers are welcome, and memorial gifts may be made to Pathways Hospice, Lutheran Social Services Network of Hope, Hayesville United Methodist Church, or the American Heart Association.

 For those not able to attend, expressions of sympathy may be made to the family by visiting denbowfh.com

 Denbow-Gasche Funeral Home & Crematory is assisting the family with the arrangements.